These guides are AI-generated educational summaries — not legal or medical advice.

 Underreporting the impact on employment and occupation

-Why: The examiner must complete a functional impact section (RG_11A_Functional_Impact).
+The examiner must complete a functional impact section (RG_11A_Functional_Impact).
 If you do not describe occupational impacts, this section may indicate minimal impact, which can influence the rating decision.

-Do this instead: Prepare specific examples of how your wrist condition affects your work.
+Instead: Prepare specific examples of how your wrist condition affects your work.
 If you have changed jobs, been accommodated at work, or lost work time, state this.
 If you cannot perform tasks required by your former military occupational specialty, describe this connection explicitly.

 Impact: All rating levels - occupational impact supports higher ratings and TDIU claims